 A general category candidate can appear for the IAS exam up to 6 attempts.
 One important factor to note is that the age of the candidate should be between 21 to 32 years.
 The OBC candidates get 9 attempts till the 35 years of age.
 The SC/ST candidates can appear any number of times till 37 years of age.

 Can I clear UPSC in the first attempt?

-There are some advantages and disadvantages for the first-time attempters.
-The advantages are full of energy and positivity and the disadvantages can be misguidance, negative influence, not aware of the right books.
-The one who can plan and start preparing according to both the advantage and disadvantage of the first time attempt can be successful in the marathon.
+There are some advantages and disadvantages for first-time attempters.
+The advantages are full of energy and positive attitude and the disadvantages can be misguidance, negative influence, not aware of the right books.
+The one who can plan and start preparing considering both the advantage and disadvantage of the first time attempt can be successful in the marathon.

-Depends on the institution joined by you.
+It depends on the institution joined by you.
 Checking the profile of IAS toppers we can interpret that there are candidates who cleared the exam with and without coaching.
 Some left the job for the preparation and some cleared the exam while working.
-The time period took for the preparation also varies according to your concentration level.
+The time is taken for the preparation also varies according to your concentration level and dedication.